mortenivar/Jed-modes/README.aspell.txt

     init_aspell ();
   }

-which will load the mode whenever you edit a text file.
+which will load the mode whenever you edit a text file, or load it with

+  alt-x init_aspell

 Also in ~/.jedrc, you may set some customizable variables, exemplified here: with their default values